Scaling and Luescher Term in a non-Abelian (2+1)d SU$(2)$ Quantum Link Model: Discussion

 \section{Discussion}

-The SU$(2)$ QLM investigated in this paper clearly exhibits confinement for all values of $g^2$ investigated.
-While this is expected for this model, it appears remarkable to us how well the data for the static potential fall on a universal curve once plotted in appropriate units, cf. \cref{fig:uni}.
-At least visually there are no deviations from the linear behaviour observable up to value of $N_y\sqrt{\sigma}>150$.
+The SU$(2)$ QLM investigated in this paper seems to exhibit confinement for all values of $g^2$ and $N_x$ investigated.
+While this is expected for this model, it appears remarkable to us how well the data for the static potential fall on a universal curve once plotted in appropriate units, cf.~\cref{fig:uni}.
+At least visually there are no deviations from the linear behaviour observable up to values of $N_y\sqrt{\sigma}>150$.
+For large $g^2$-values, the measured string tension agrees well with the leading order strong coupling result.
+Comparing $N_x=3,4$ and $N_x=5$, c.f. \cref{fig:tension}, we see finite size effects in particular when comparing $N_x=3$ with $N_x=4$ and for $g^2<6.5$.
+For all values of $g^2$ we investigated, the difference in the string tension between $N_x=4$ and $N_x=5$ is already much smaller than the difference between $N_x=3$ and $N_x=4$, indicating rapid convergence in $N_x$.
+Thus, we expect no large finite size effects for the results obtained with $N_x=5$.
+Moreover, the qualitative dependence of $\sigma$ on $g^2$ remains unchanged for the three values of $N_x$ we have available.

-The results for the Lüscher term and the width of the string deserve further discussion here.
-First, the results for the Lüscher term presented above are inconclusive.
-One major reason for this is the fact that we could only study transversal extensions of the lattice up to $N_x=5$.
-The finite size effects we observe in $\gamma$ when comparing $N_x=3,4,5$ indicate that certainly in the region of small $g^2$-values $N_x=5$ is not sufficient to be conclusive: finite size effects could still be of the order of $100\%$.
-At large $g^2$-values, the dependence on $N_x$ is much milder, however, convergence is not monotonous in $N_x$.
-Clearly, in the future larger values of $N_x$ need to be studied to clarify this point.
+We find clear evidence for a Lüscher term in the potential with a $g^2$ dependent coefficient.
+This is in qualitative agreement with the strong coupling expansion.
+Like in the case of diagonal string in Wilson's lattice gauge theory on a square lattice~\cite{Kogut:1981ny}, there is no roughening transition for the investigated strings in this QLM, and $\gamma$ is $g^2$ dependent.
+However, unlike in Ref.~\cite{Kogut:1981ny}, the universal value for $\gamma$ is not approached due to a non-existent continuum limit.

+From \cref{fig:lusch} finite size effects for $\gamma$ can be seen by comparing $N_x=3, 4,$ and $N_x=5$.
+When comparing the three $N_x$-values, we observe that for $g^2<2$ finite size effects are large, and could even at $N_x=5$ be of the order of 100\%.
+In the intermediate region of $g^2$-values the step from $N_x=4$ to $N_x=5$ still amounts to a 20\% correction.
+In the strong coupling region finite size corrections are milder, consistent with increasing physical volumes with increasing $g^2$.
+For $g^2>4$ or so the convergence in $N_x$ is also not monotonic.
+Clearly, in the future larger values of $N_x$ need to be studied in order to reduce the corresponding uncertainty.

 Strong finite size effects on the Lüscher term were also observed in Ref.~\cite{DiMarcantonio:2025cmf} in a $\mathbb{Z}_2$ Abelian gauge theory.
 However, it should be mentioned that $N_x=5$ must be multiplied by $\sqrt{3}\approx 1.7$ in comparison to Ref.~\cite{DiMarcantonio:2025cmf}, and is thus in principle larger than the maximal transversal extent of $6$ in lattice units used in that reference, despite the fundamentally different theories.